PoroshinMark/pytest_md/README.md

 This project is licensed under the Mozilla Public License 2.0.

 ## Changelog

+### 0.1.3
+- Added MLFlow integration for logging test results and metrics

 ### 0.1.2
 - Fixed HTML escaping in Jinja2 templates to allow proper rendering of HTML tags